RAPiD-Seg: Range-Aware Pointwise Distance Distribution Networks for 3D LiDAR Segmentation: Embedding

 Specifically, we introduce a novel class-aware contrastive loss $\mathcal{L}_\text{contr}$ in~\cref{equ:contr_loss}, which aims to maximize the distance between embeddings of different semantic classes while minimizing the distance of the same class. {

-where $i$ represents the point index; $P(i)$ and $N(i)$ are the indices of the nearest point in the same (\underline{P}ositive) and different class (\underline{N}egative) relative to point $i$, respectively; $\text{sim}(\cdot)$ is a similarity measure; $\alpha$ is a margin controlling separation between classes.
-The pointwise representations $H_i$, $H_p$, and $H_n$ are broadcasted from $\hbar$ based on voxel indices $I^v$. }
+\textls[-5]{where $i$ represents the point index; $P(i)$ and $N(i)$ are the indices of the nearest point in the same (\underline{P}ositive) and different class (\underline{N}egative) relative to point $i$, respectively; $\text{sim}(\cdot)$ is a similarity measure; $\alpha_p$ and $\alpha_n$ is the positive and negative margin controlling separation between classes, respectively.
+The pointwise representations $H_i$, $H_p$, and $H_n$ are broadcasted from $\hbar$ based on voxel indices $I^v$.} }

 We further combine this with the MSE~\cite{marmolin1986subjective} reconstruction loss in~\cref{equ:recon_loss}.
 The overall loss function, with $\lambda$ balancing the fidelity of reconstruction with the distinctiveness of the embeddings, is formulated as: $\mathcal{L}_\text{total} = \mathcal{L}_\text{recon} + \lambda \mathcal{L}_\text{contr}$.